ivh/tmy.se/content/its-a-dell.md

 The old Thinkpad X230 still has not broken down, but I need to compile things at work more often nowadays, so a more modern machine made sense.

-So after some more agonizing I got a *Dell Latitude 7431* with an Intel i7-9850H, 32Gb of RAM and a fast SSD.
-The not-tiny formfactor suits me well and I like the larger screen and skipping the Microsoft-tax by ordering it with Ubuntu pre-installed.
+Thus, after some more agonizing, I bought a *Dell Latitude 5401* with an Intel i7-9850H, 32Gb of RAM and a fast SSD.
+The not-tiny formfactor suits me well and I like the larger screen.
+Sskipping the Microsoft-tax by ordering it with Ubuntu pre-installed is a plus.
 So far it does its job well enough and I do not regret the choice.